joshtyf/flowforge/README.md

 docker compose --profile main -p flowforge up --build
 ```

-TODO: @yang, please verify that the frontend will work as expected

 ## Why Flowforge?

 A traditional service request system will require a developer to customise a service request form and also create an automation script that will fulfil the request.
 In a team with few developers, and many different kinds of service requests to deal with, this can be a bottleneck.